UzayAnil/marioCocos2d-JS/README.md

 ###Tiles
 If your going to use photoshop to edit your tiles, please use RGB/16 as Image Mode and Saved for web as PNG-8 file format.
 I was looking an error in tile redering just for that, it tooks me  hours; from lastest commit until now :/.
+I had to use render mode 1 (canvas), if I use 0 or 2(webGl) some weird lines are shown when redering the game :/